AndreiCal/Gluwa-API-Documentation/source/index.html.md

 |------|-----------------------------------|------------------------------------------|
 | 200 | Array: FundingSourceResponse           | List of funding sources.|

-## Create a cryptocurrency funding source.
+## Create a cryptocurrency funding source
 Create a new cryptocurrency funding source for the current user.

 ### Method